-->

 Project Details & Trust Building

 To address trust concerns, I redesigned the project details page to emphasize visual credibility.
 Instead of walls of text, I broke information into digestible content blocks with large hero images, partnership logos, funding progress bars, and clear impact descriptions.
-The key insight: users doubted platform legitimacy not because of lack of information, but because the presentation looked generic.
+Users doubted platform legitimacy not because of lack of information, but because the presentation looked generic.
 Rich imagery and concrete metrics provide visual storytelling that builds confidence.

 OriginalPre-engagement